WHY WAS MY LYME DISEASE MISSED

 Can psychiatric symptoms be caused by Lyme disease?

-How can I tell if I’ve been misdiagnosed?
+How can I tell if I have been misdiagnosed when I actually have Lyme disease?

 Dr. Daniel Cameron, MD, MPH